varunmittal91/focus_converters/.github/ISSUE_TEMPLATE/add-modify-conversion-logic.md

 ---
-name: Proposal
+name: Add/Modify conversion config
-about: Community proposal to add / enhance the specification
+about: Community proposal to add / enhance a column conversion config for a provider
 title: "[Proposal] Title for proposal"
 labels: proposal
 assignees: ''

 ---

-### Type
+### Provider
-> Type of issue (e.g. Dimension, Metric, Attribute, Documentation etc.)
+> Provider type (e.g. AWS, GCP etc.)

-### Proposed Change
+### Column
-> Description of the issue
+> Column name

+### A SQL query or example steps to transform

 ### Context / Supporting information
->Description of the issue
+>Description of the conversion logic